 I hope everyone is hanging in there during this pandemic and reading fantastic stories to keep your mind off of it all.
 Reading is one way of going on adventures, even if you’re not able to leave your couch or your bed.
 This list is a bit different as it’s a list of books I’m excited about reading whether it’s a book that is out already, or a book we have to pre-order.
-Just a reminder, if you’re interested in buying a book (or ten) click on a picture of a book in the reviews section or in this section where it will take you to Amazon and you can order the book, I make a little cash to support the website and it will not affect the price of your order.
+Just a reminder, if you’re interested in buying a book (or ten) click on a picture of a book in the reviews section or in this section where it will take you to Books A Million and you can order the book, I make a little cash to support the website and it will not affect the price of your order.

 I remember in highschool I saw the tv movie version of the book In the Time of the Butterflies with Salma Hayek playing Minerva Mirabel and since seeing the movie I’ve always wanted to read the book.
 This book is based on a true story of the Mirabel sisters and their lives in the Dominican Republic during the dictatorship of Gen. Rafael Leónidas Trujillo.
 Three of the sisters were actively involved in trying to overthrow him until they were unfortunately murdered.
 I can’t wait to check out this book and hopefully read more of Julia Alvarez’s books.